 Summary

-A Herxheimer Reaction is a set of symptoms caused by a natural immune response to initiating an antimicrobial protocol.
-Although die-off is uncomfortable, it can tell you you're on the right path to treating an infection.
-Working closely with a functional medicine provider can be beneficial to distinguish Herx symptoms from a symptom flare or an allergic reaction to the treatment protocol.
-Many interventions can be implemented before and during an antimicrobial treatment protocol, focusing on reducing inflammation and supporting detoxification pathways.
-Doing so can prevent and ease symptoms of a Herxheimer Reaction.
+A Herxheimer Reaction is a set of symptoms caused by a natural immune response to initiating a health protocol.
+Although die-off can be uncomfortable, it may indicate progress in addressing a challenge.
+Working closely with a healthcare provider can be beneficial to distinguish Herx symptoms from a symptom flare or an adverse reaction to the protocol.
+Many interventions can be implemented before and during a protocol, focusing on reducing inflammation and supporting pathways.
+Doing so can help manage and ease symptoms of a Herxheimer Reaction.